pymc-devs/pymc/docs/source/PyMC3_and_Aesara.rst

     out = func(a_val, x_vals, y_vals)

-For the most part the symbolic Theano variables can be operated on like NumPy arrays.
-Most NumPy functions are available in `theano.tensor` (which is typically imported as `tt`).
-A lot of linear algebra operations can be found in `tt.nlinalg` and `tt.slinalg` (the NumPy and SciPy operations respectively).
-Some support for sparse matrices is available in `theano.sparse`.
-For a detailed overview of available operations, see `the theano api docs <http://deeplearning.net/software/theano/library/tensor/index.html>`_.
+For the most part the symbolic Aesara variables can be operated on like NumPy arrays.
+Most NumPy functions are available in `aesara.tensor` (which is typically imported as `aet`).
+A lot of linear algebra operations can be found in `aet.nlinalg` and `aet.slinalg` (the NumPy and SciPy operations respectively).
+Some support for sparse matrices is available in `aesara.sparse`.
+For a detailed overview of available operations, see `the aesara api docs <https://aesara.readthedocs.io/en/latest/library/tensor/index.html>`_.

-A notable exception where theano variables do *not* behave like NumPy arrays are operations involving conditional execution.
+A notable exception where Aesara variables do *not* behave like NumPy arrays are operations involving conditional execution.

 Code like this won't work as expected::

-    a = tt.vector('a')
+    a = aet.vector('a')
     if (a > 0).all():
-        b = tt.sqrt(a)
+        b = aet.sqrt(a)
     else:
         b = -a